AndrewJBateman/pean-stack-api-display/README.md

 ## :clipboard: Status, Testing & To-Do List

-* **Status:** Check deploy status.
-Working.
+* **Status:** Deployed to Heroku.
+Backend working.
 Build file created with no errors.
 All files pass linting.
 * **Dev Note:** in dev. currently have to add API keys (NASA, NEWS, BESTSELLERS & GITHUB).
 No Postgres data.
 * **Testing:** 7 test files all pass. e2e runs and passes but no specs
 * To-Do: Add Postgres data in simple file to be accessed during dev.